telerik/report-server-docs/user-guide/reports-management/upload-report.md

 ## Upload Revision

-Upload a new revision to an existing report in TRDP or TRDX format.
+Upload a new revision to an existing definition in TRDP, TRBP or TRDX format.
 When uploading a report revision, it will appear as the latest available revision of the selected report.
 The validation rules for the revision upload are same as the rules for the report definition upload described above.

 ![upload report](../../images/report-server-images/reports-management/upload-revision.png)